labgrid-project/labgrid/doc/configuration.rst

 PyVISADevice
 ~~~~~~~~~~~~
-A PyVISADevice resource describes a test stimuli device controlled by PyVISA.
+A :any:`PyVISADevice` resource describes a test stimuli device controlled by
+PyVISA.
 Such device could be a signal generator.

 .. code-block:: yaml